andrewjpage/tiptoft/README.md

 __min_fasta_hits__: This is the minimum number of matching kmers in a read, for the read to be considered for analysis.
 It is a hard minimum threshold which is really there to speed things up.
 If you set this too high, then nothing will be returned.

-__filtered_reads_file__: If you provide a filename for this option, all of the reads which are estimated to match one of the MLST genes are saved to a file.
-Only the region predicted to contain the MLST gene is saved.
+__filtered_reads_file__: If you provide a filename for this option, all of the reads which are estimated to match one of the sequences are saved to a file.
+Only the region predicted to contain the sequence is saved.
 This can be used for downstream analysis, such as de novo assembly.
 This file should not already exist.

 __output_file__: By default the predicted sequence types are printed to screen (STDOUT).
 If a filename is provided, the predicted sequence types are instead printed to this file.
 This file should not already exist.

 __print_interval__: Print out the predicted sequence type every X number of reads.
 This is where you are performing analysis in real time and want a quick result.

 # Resource usage
-For an 550Mbyte FASTQ file (unzipped) of long reads from a Pacbio RSII containing Salmonella required 550MB of RAM.
+For an 800Mbyte FASTQ file (unzipped) of long reads from a Oxford Nanopore MinION containing Salmonella required 80MB of RAM and took under 1 minute.